trappergor/cpp-docs.ru-ru/docs/porting/visual-cpp-change-history-2003-2015.md

     -   CMFCAutoHideBar

--   Изменена сигнатура OnPowerBroadcast для соответствия макросу ON_WM_POWERBROADCAST:
+-   Changed the signature of OnPowerBroadcast to agree with the ON_WM_POWERBROADCAST macro:

     -   CFrameWndEx

     -   CMDIFrameWndEx

--   Изменена сигнатура OnStyleChanged для соответствия макросу ON_WM_STYLECHANGED:
+-   Changed the signature of OnStyleChanged to agree with the ON_WM_STYLECHANGED macro:

-    -   CMFCLinkCtrl
+    -   CMFCListCtrl

     -   CMFCStatusBar

--   Внутренний метод FontFamalyProcFonts переименован в FontFamilyProcFonts.
+-   Renamed the internal method FontFamalyProcFonts to FontFamilyProcFonts.

--   Удалены многочисленные глобальные статические объекты CString во избежание утечки памяти в некоторых ситуациях (заменены на #defines) и следующие переменные-члены класса:
+-   Removed numerous global static CString objects to eliminate memory leaks in some situations (replaced with #defines), and the following class member variables:

     -   CKeyBoardManager::m_strDelimiter